xrd/yume.js/README.md

 library and makes it easy to create shareable and hackable comics from your mobile device.

+## Getting started

+Use the [builder](https://xrd.github.com/yume.js/builder.html) to play with comics from your mobile device.

 ## Why?

 It is (was) too hard to make comics on my mobile phone: writing JavaScript and CSS animations and HTML is impossible.
 So, I wrote